Meet the Team

 Alix Ramelli

-Alix Ramelli has recently joined the team as our Peninsular Cancer Alliance Administrator.
-Alix has worked in the NHS for 8 years, most recently as a Macmillan Cancer Support Worker in Bristol.
-Alix provides a range of business support and is keen to continue developing her career within the cancer alliance team, she is passionate about improving access to services for patients and brings with her a wealth of experience.
+Alix has worked in the NHS for 8 years, most recently as a Macmillan Cancer Support Worker in Bristol and provides a range of business support to the team.
+She is keen to continue developing her career within the cancer alliance team and she is passionate about improving access to services for patients and brings with her a wealth of experience.

 In her spare time, Alix loves going on camping adventures with her partner and Miniature Dachshund, Murdock and some of their favourite places to visit are Linton and Lynmouth, and Looe!